ktmeaton/plague-phylogeography/paper/text_md/text_background.md

 ## Problem

+* Why do plague trees disagree?
+* The Good - Genomic Sequencing - Lots of taxa, lots of sites
+* The Bad - Mixed opinions on whether this is advantageous or not.

 [@OptimalRatesPhylogenetic]:
 "Faced with a deluge of sequence data, the question of how to select data most appropriate for a given phylogenetic problem has become a major topic of interest (Salichos and Rokas 2013; Pisani et al. 2015; Shen et al. 2017)."
 However